 Sending too frequently

 Subscribers leave for a variety of reasons, but the most common reason is email frequency.
-69% of U.S. email users unsubscribe from a business or non-profit email because the organization sends too many emails according to a report from Chadwick Martin Bailey.
+Sixty-nine percent of US email users unsubscribe from a business or nonprofit email because the organization sends too many emails, according to a report from Chadwick Martin Bailey.

 Subscribers also end relationships over content that doesn’t have any value to them, so don’t junk up their inbox.

-41% of US Internet users threatened to stop buying from companies that send them irrelevant messages according to the CMO Council and InfoPrint Solutions.
+Forty-one percent of US Internet users threatened to stop buying from companies that send them irrelevant messages, according to the CMO Council and InfoPrint Solutions.

-Emails with personalized subject lines are 26% more likely to be opened, so delivering relevant content is a win-win.
+However, emails with personalized subject lines are 26% more likely to be opened, so delivering relevant content is an excellent way to keep subscribers happy.